iovisor/bcc/docs/reference_guide.md

 Changing `return -EPERM` to `return 0` would cause the BPF program to allow the operation instead.

-LSM probes require a kernel with the following configuation options set:
+LSM probes require at least a 5.7+ kernel with the following configuation options set:
 - `CONFIG_BPF_LSM=y`
 - `CONFIG_LSM` comma separated string must contain "bpf" (for example, `CONFIG_LSM="lockdown,yama,bpf"`)